seandixit/Big-Tech-Stock-Market-Analysis/README.md

 The dataset used contains historical daily prices for tickers trading on NASDAQ.
 It contains prices for up to 01 of April 2020 and can be found on Kaggle: https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset/data.

-For our purposes, data for 6 stocks was used: Apple, Facebook, Tesla, Twitter, Nvidia, Google.
+For our purposes, data for 6 tech companies was used: Apple, Facebook, Tesla, Twitter, Nvidia, Google.
 Raw datasets can be found in the raw folder.
-A database was created on MS SQL Server Management Studio with the 6 csv files as tables.
+An SQL database was created on MS SQL Server Management Studio with the 6 csv files as tables.

 # Pipeline
 ![image](https://github.com/seandixit/Big-Tech-Stock-Market-Analysis/assets/153400712/9e9db63a-e69f-4cb6-987a-735abbe43180)